-A survival curve, like those on the next pages, shows how many people can be expected to still be alive, typically anywhere from 1 to 10 years, after their diagnosis.
+A survival curve shows how many people can be expected to still be alive, typically anywhere from 1 to 10 years, after their diagnosis.
 Graphics 1 & 2 show the likelihood of surviving melanoma for 5 or 10 years (melanoma-specific survival).
 Patients who die from other causes are not included in this number.
 Remember, survival rates are estimated averages based on past cases but do not necessarily predict your individual survival.
 Every person and case is different, and many factors contribute to survival.
 You can discuss these curves with your oncology team.